 Ithaca College: Tower Lighting

 A tradition over 50 years old, each New Year’s Eve Ithaca college lights certain windows in their East and West towers to indicate the last two digits of the current year.
 When midnight strikes on January 1st, the numbers will change to reflect the new year.
 Coordinators have special bulbs to ensure the numbers shine bright, and extras in case anything goes (temporarily) dark.
-It’s a relatively simple tradition with a simple set-up, but the impact is felt in the memories of the nearby residents.
+A relatively simple tradition with a simple set-up, the nearby residents feel the impact in their memories.

 College of DuPage: New Year’s Eve Pops Concert